wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-saas-account-executive-mercer-island-tusthb5wz6.md

   vibrant cities of Seattle, Bellevue, and Renton, our client, a leading B2B SaaS enterprise, seeks to add a driven and dynamic Account Executive to their team.
-This role is an excellent opportunity for those passionate about technology sales, as it focuses on full-cycle enterprise software sales with deal sizes ranging from $100K-$500K annually.
+This role is an excellent opportunity for those passionate about technology sales, as it focuses on fullcycle enterprise software sales with deal sizes ranging from $100K$500K annually.
 If you're ready to take that next step in your career, apply today!

-  ## Qualif...
+Qualif...
 location: 'Mercer Island, WA'
 team: Software
 datePosted: '2024-12-28T00:49:09.836Z'